KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 ## @TODO:

-- Allow the UI to set the width of the clump cells. | Default: `const cellWidth = '300px';`
+- Add ticks to HTML slider.
 - Add localStorage switcher (switching will need to reload page; will be akin to a project switcher)
 - Longer term: Add ability to add cells under any bottommost group in a column.
 It currently adds cells to the last cell for the selected column, even if a previously added cell was linked/placed above existing sequenced cells.